afnanalmohd/task_flutterr/README.md

 ## Step 3: Controller Class

 Before we continue, I assume you have created a model class, a service class, and a screen class and are fetching data from the API.
 Now, let’s create a controller class to handle the business logic of the app.
 I have created three functions to handle caching and synchronizing data as follows:
 <br>

 ### a. function refresh

-A function Refresh to update the UI once the internet connection is restored.
+A function refresh to update the UI once the internet connection is restored.
 ```
   refreshData() async {
     await syncData();